 An educational field trip for up to 10 tribal youth from Keweenaw Bay Indian Community in collaboration with KBIC, Cedar Tree Institute of Marquette, Michigan, and Michigan Tech Great Lakes Research Center.

 Fisheries of Isle Royale

 Experience Lake Superior and Isle Royale National Park fisheries through charter boat fishing, talking to fisheries experts, and touring historic sites.

 Family Camp at Malone Bay

-Five days and four nights of camping, hiking, canoeing, and enjoying the sights and sounds of Isle Royale wilderness!
-This unique backcountry experience at the Malone Bay Campground is designed for parents/guardians and their children, in collaboration with the Seaborg Center for Mathematics and Science at Northern Michigan University.
-Information and registration can be found here.
+Five days and four nights of camping, hiking and canoeing in the Isle Royale wilderness.
+This unique backcountry experience at Malone Bay Campground is for parents/guardians and their children, in collaboration with the Seaborg Center for Mathematics and Science at Northern Michigan University.
+Find more information and registration forms.

 Road Scholar Programs

-As a national park, federal wilderness area, and international biosphere reserve, Isle Royale offers a superlative natural laboratory and field site for research in a broad range of disciplines, from the natural sciences to geology, archaeology, and wilderness ethics.
-The park is home to long-running research on wolf-moose ecology, boreal chorus frogs, nutrient cycling, and climate change as well as being home to a wealth of cultural heritage related to prehistoric mining, commercial fishing, resort era, and lake shipping (shipwrecks).
+National park, federal wilderness area, and international biosphere reserve, Isle Royale offers a superlative living laboratory and field site for research in a broad range of disciplines, from the natural sciences to geology, archaeology, and wilderness ethics.

-The Institute assists the Isle Royale Wolf-Moose Project in administration of volunteer expeditions into the backcountry of Isle Royale to collect field data essential to the continued monitoring and research of wolf and moose populations.
-Additional information on these Moosewatch Expeditions is found at www.isleroyalewolf.org.
+The Institute assists the Isle Royale Wolf-Moose Project to arrange volunteer expeditions into the backcountry to collect field data essential to continued monitoring and research of wolf and moose populations.